Sign in to access your HIS profile below.

 a) written supporting letters from two supporters who can confirm the suitability of the candidate for the award.
 Letters of support should be written on institution/company headed paper and be no longer than two pages of A4.
 Supporting letters must contain the following statement “I consent to the Society holding my personal data, for the purposes of managing the Society’s awards portfolio and associated review processes, for a period of one year from the date of submission and indefinitely if the nomination is successful.”

-If the nominee or nominator or supporters are concerned about the eligibility criteria, please contact firstname.lastname@example.org.
+For general enquiries and if the nominee or nominator or supporters are concerned about the eligibility criteria, please contact the Research, Awards and Partnerships Manager, Angharad Green firstname.lastname@example.org

-Nominators and supporters must email their letters, along with consent statements, to the HIS Chief Executive, Kay Miller email@example.com.
+Nominators and supporters must email their letters, along with consent statements, to email@example.com